18520339/facebook-data-extraction/README.md

 | Proxy server | `3`          | Usually free | Riskiest method    |
 | Public WiFi  | `1`          | Free         | Long distance way  |

-&#10153; Learn more about general information of above methods from this [site](https://whatismyipaddress.com/hide-ip)
+&#10153; Learn more about general information of above methods from this [site](https://whatismyipaddress.com/hide-ip).

 **IMPORTANT**: Nothing above is absolutely safe and secure. *Carefulness is never excessive*.
-You will need to do further research about them if you want more secure to your data & privacy
+You will need to do further research about them if you want more secure to your data & privacy.

 ## Overview the scripts